guumaster/random-collections/KRE-notes.md.md

 Here you have a view of all the runtimes, and you can create more.

 - Version screen
+Once you choose a runtime, you can see
 	- Add version
 	- List version with current status